Previous Fall Open Houses have included:

 President Tony Collins and Vice President Brian Grant officially welcome you to Clarkson.

-Academic Information Sessions
+Academic Information Session #1

-Transfer, Honors & Clarkson School Guests
+Transfer & Clarkson School Guests

 All of our undergraduate programs are housed at our main campus in Potsdam, New York, just outside the six million acre Adirondack Park and a short drive from two of Canada's most notable cities - Ottawa and Montreal.
 Whether you're coming by car, plane, or bus, here are directions to our campus.